msu-denver/project-3-student-management-blueteam/README.md

 ## US#3: Search Student Information

-As a registered user, I want to search for information by student name, major, academic year, total gpa, and total credits.
+As a registered user, I want to search for information by student name, student id, major, and academic year.
 When I enter my search parameters and click 'confirm', I should be redirected to a section of the application (see US#4) that display's the information by my criteria.

 ```
 TODO: estimate of effort in terms of user story points: 3